The world moves forward when individuals use their education to solve national and global problems.

 A.P.J.
 Abdul Kalam and Indian Missile Program

 In early 1960s, Vikram Sarabhai, the Father of India’s Space Program, dispatched a seven-member team to train with NASA and learn the art of assembling and launching small rockets for collecting scientific data.
 Among those handpicked by Sarabhai was a young scientist at DRDO by the name of A.P.J.
 Abdul Kalam.
 Dr. Kalam’s training spanned three NASA facilities — Langley Research Center (LaRC) in Hampton, Virginia, Goddard Space Flight Center (GSFC) in Greenbelt, Maryland and Wallops Flight Facility (WFF) at Wallops Island, located on Virginia’s Eastern Shore.
 His NASA training made possible the first sounding rocket launch on 21 November 1963 from the Thumba Equatorial Rocket Launch Station (TERLS) in southern India.
 What followed in the next few decades remains history.
-The Missile Man of India led the team behind the India’s nuclear tests at Pokhran, making India a nuclear power, and served as the architect of India's civilian space program and military missile development.
+The Missile Man of India led the team behind India’s nuclear tests at Pokhran, making India a nuclear power, and served as the architect of India's civilian space program and military missile development.